dewchan01/To-Do-List-application/README.md

 ## JSON Server

-Run `json-server` for recording data inside [db.json](db.json).
+Run `json-server` for storing data inside [db.json](db.json).
 The data will be automatically updated upon new changes are made in UI side.

 ## Development server